cmd-source/MS2-Sights/README.md

 ## Features

 - A navbar for desktop that collapses into a hamburger icon for the mobile version, the narbar includes a dark mode as well as page links.
-- On the Homepage 3 previous users experiences with some javascript to open their testimonies when clicked on, which collapses back down when clicked again.
+- On the Homepage, there are 3 previous users experiences with some javascript to open their testimonies when clicked on, which collapses back down when clicked again.
 - On the Places page there is maps using LeafletJS API's.
 The map can be filtered to show sights, cities and hotels.
+It also has 4 city tours which can be clicked on to expand the info.
-- On the Gallary there are 12 images which can be rotated through when click on by the user.
+- On the Gallary there are 12 images which can be rotated through when clicked on by the user.
 The Gallary was made with the Lightbox API.
 - On the Contact page there is a submission form which allows the user to email any questions they may have.
 The Contact page was made with the EmailJS API.
+(Sends an email to my personal email address at the moment)

 #### Features Left to Implement